 Without earned income, a kids investment account will be a UTMA (or UGMA).
 Under the Uniform Gifts to Minors Act (or Uniform Transfers to Minors Act), you can create an account as an adult to benefit a minor.
 In most cases, this is a parent setting up an account for a child, though it doesn't have to be!

-However, if your child has an earned income with the paper trail to prove it, then your kids brokerage account can be a custodial IRA.
+However, if your child has an earned income with a paper trail to prove it, then your kids brokerage account can be a custodial IRA.
 More than likely, you would open a custodial Roth IRA, but working with a tax pro can help you make the best choice for your family's financial situation.
 Then, their earned income can be set aside for their retirement.
 Pretty sweet to think about how your teen is actually able to set themselves up for a better retirement fifty years in the future!

 It's important to note that these accounts are managed by an adult when kids are, well, kids.
 But when they become adults, the money is transferred to them for them to manage (or spend!) how they see fit.